 What’s a Peer Specialist?

-A Peer Specialist is a professional with lived mental health experience who is trained and certified to provide support, help, and encouragement for others who are also working their way toward wellness.
+A Peer Specialist is a professional with lived mental health experience trained and certified to provide support, help, and encouragement for others working toward wellness.
 These specialists may go by different names in different settings and are also known as Recovery Coaches and Lay Counselors.

-Regardless of what title they have, Peer Specialists all have a common commitment to helping others, working from a strengths-based perspective.
+Regardless of their title, peer specialists are committed to helping others and working from a strengths-based perspective.
 Utilizing peers with shared experiences to deliver services is empowering, and research has proven that this approach is highly effective in:

 • Reducing expensive inpatient service use